 First Aid for an Atonic Seizure:

 This type is what most people think of when they hear the word “seizure.”
 An older term for them is “grand mal.”
 They begin with stiffening of the limbs (the tonic phase), followed by jerking of the limbs and face (the clonic phase).
-As implied by the name, they combine the characteristics of tonic seizures and clonic seizures.
+These seizures combine the characteristics of tonic seizures and clonic seizures.

-For children who have had a single tonic-clonic seizure, the risk that they will have more seizures depends on many factors.
+Tonic-Clonic seizures affect both kids and adults.
+For children who have had a single tonic-clonic seizure, the risk that they will have more seizures depends.
 Some children will outgrow their epilepsy.
 Often, tonic-clonic seizures can be controlled by seizure medicines.
 Many patients who are seizure-free for a year or two while taking seizure medicine will stay seizure-free if the medicine is gradually stopped.

 Contrary to popular belief, nothing should be placed in the mouth during the seizure.
 Severe injury could occur.